Ben Tre Mekong Delta, Vietnam Travel Guide

 A visit to Tra Vinh or Soc Trang to experience Khmer culture and architecture.

-A trip to Vietnam's Largest island Island for beach relaxation after your delta adventures (fly from Can Tho or Ho Chi Minh City).
+A trip to Vietnam's The largest landmass Island for beach relaxation after your delta adventures (fly from Can Tho or Ho Chi Minh City).

-Tailor your A Province in the mekong delta experience to specific interests.
+Tailor your A Province in the mekong river delta experience to specific interests.

 Focus on extensive cycling routes through villages, exploring different areas by bicycle.
 Take multiple boat tours, venturing into quieter, narrower canals.